Health Services

 3. The parent/guardian must assume the responsibility to have the medication delivered directly to the school nurse in a properly labeled original container.

 Students who have been diagnosed with severe allergies or asthma may need to carry emergency medications on their person.
 This is permissible and highly advised.
-The physician may complete a release to self-medicate form.
+The physician will need to complete a release to self-medicate form.
 The school nurse will keep this on file.
-Please contact your child’s school nurse for necessary forms.

 Keeping Children Home from School Due to Illness